apache/maven-resolver-ant-tasks/src/site/markdown/index.md

 ### POM

-The POM is the data type that determines the target for the install and deploy tasks.
+The `<pom>` element determines the target for the install and deploy tasks.
 If you define a POM without an id based on a full `pom.xml` file, that POM is the default.
 The tasks use the default POM for install and deploy.